 Which telehealth technology solutions will you need?

-After mapping out your modality mix, the next step is to determine the telehealth consult platform you’ll adopt.
+After mapping out your modality mix, the next step is to determine the telehealth technology solutions platform you’ll adopt.

 If you’re planning a national rollout, your platform should include a combination of both synchronous and asynchronous telemedicine service functionality.